Daniel-Halls/NFACT/docs/index.rst

   - nfact_dr (Dual regression on group matrix)

 And three axillary modules:
-  - nfact_config (creates config files for the pipeline and changing any hyperparameters)
+  - nfact_config (Creates config files for the pipeline and changing any hyperparameters)
   - nfact_Qc (Creates hitmaps to check for bias in decomposition)
   - nfact_stats (Creates Spatial maps and component loadings for further statistical testing)